#MYCITY: LOCALS INTRODUCE THEIR CITY.

 I love Manchester so there isn’t all that much I would change, there are even hills to climb way out in Greater Manchester too!
 But saying that we are pretty famous for our bad weather so I would make it sunny all year round!

 Nic and Paul are a husband and wife team of adventure travellers who are quitting their 9-5 jobs to create a lifestyle based around their love for travel.
 They are currently preparing to set off on a long term journey around the world in April 2016.
-Follow them on generic viagra, cheap viagra and buy viagra.
+Follow them on facebook, instagram and twitter.

 Book your hotel in Manchester now on booking.com*